magalhini/magalhini.github.com/_posts/2016-10-11-johnny-five-weather-station.md

 ---
 layout:     post
-title:      Writing a weather station using Arduino and web sockets
+title:      Making a weather station using Arduino and web sockets
-date:       2016-10-10 12:31:19
+date:       2016-10-11 12:31:19
-summary:    A tutorial on how to creating a real-time, searchable weather station using Arduino, johnny-five and web sockets
+summary:    A tutorial on how to make a real-time, searchable weather station using Arduino, johnny-five and web sockets
 tags: [arduino, development]
 categories: development, arduino
 ---

-*A while ago, I wrote about how to get started with johnny-five for Arduino, a JavaScript/node.js library that can be used as a friendlier hardware interface than C. If you need to get started with the library, you can read in that post how to set johnny-five up or you can follow its very simple instructions on their website.*
+*A while ago, I wrote about how to get started with johnny-five for Arduino, a JavaScript/node.js library that can be used as a friendlier hardware interface than C. If you need to get started with the library, you can [read in that post](http://blog.ricardofilipe.com/post/getting-started-arduino-johhny-five) how to set johnny-five up or you can follow its very simple instructions on their website.*

 This little project sort of builds upon the last one, perhaps making a more extensive usage of the Web rather than the hardware/Arduino bits themselves.
 In fact, hardware-wise, this project is incredibly simple (which was not the point, but it's something I failed to notice initially).